rjouhann/demo-auth/nginx-cac/README.md

 - Ensure your client certificate is properly installed in your browser.
 - Verify that the `default.conf` file is correctly configured for SSL and client certificate requirements.
 - Check the Docker container logs for any errors: `docker logs nginx-cac-flaskapp-1` or `docker logs nginx-cac-nginx-1`
+- Stop and delete the demo app `docker-compose down`.